mmower/lmhoneycombview/README.markdown

 * Hit detection uses the brute force method of querying each cell in turn to see if the mouse down event occurred within it's NSBezierPath.
 In practice this has not proved too slow for a grid of 204 cells but could probably be optimized using some simple heuristics to narrow down the range of possible cells.

 * It shouldn't be too hard to add an Interface Builder palette for the hex view.
 It shouldn't be too hard but of course the stuff you have to do is a little daunting so this may take a while.

+# Getting in touch

+If you find this control useful please drop me a line (self AT mattmower DOT com) and let me know how you're using it.
+I'd welcome patches to address any of the issues raised above or that improve the control generally.